jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### A short introduction to the Camel Cards domain

 The full description and rules for Camel Cards can be found on the [AoC 2023 Day 7 puzzle page](https://adventofcode.com/2023/day/7).
-For our purposes in this article, you just need to know that Camel Cards is like Poker, except with a few twists.
+For our purposes here, you just need to know that Camel Cards is like Poker, except with a few twists.
 There are different **types of hands**, like **five of a kind** and **full house**.
 Hands are **ranked** relative to each other according to **rules** that govern how **strength** is assigned to each hand. **Winnings** are calculated based on a hand's **rank** and the **bid** made for it.

+The emphasized words and phrases in the previous paragraph are specific to the domain of the Camel Cards puzzle and help define a domain-specific language for it.

 ### The non-fluent solution

-I was quite happy with the solution I had ended up using to submit my answers to the Day 7 puzzle.
-Not only did it produce the correct answers that earned me a couple of gold stars, I thought the code was quite clear and expressive because it used language from the puzzle's description.
+Listing 1 below shows the code I used to earn two more gold stars for AoC 2023 with correct answers to the Day 7 puzzle.
+As an added bonus, I thought the code was quite clear and expressive because it used language from the puzzle's description.

-This is what I had in the main solution class:
 ```kotlin
 class Day07(private val plays: List<CamelCardPlay>): AocSolution() {